grafeas/grafeas/docs/running_grafeas.md

 _NOTE: The steps described in this section is meant for development environments._

+Make sure to set `Common Name` to your domain, e.g. localhost (without port).

 ```
 # Create CA
 openssl genrsa -out ca.key 2048
-# make sure to set Common Name to your domain, e.g. localhost (without port)
 openssl req -new -x509 -days 365 -key ca.key -out ca.crt

 # Create the Client Key and CSR